A Survey on Out-of-Distribution Detection in NLP: Introduction

 \section{Introduction}

 Natural language processing systems deployed in the wild often encounter out-of-distribution (OOD) samples that are not seen in the training phase.
-A reliable and trustworthy NLP model should not only obtain high performance on samples from seen distributions, i.e., In-distribution (ID) samples, but also accurately detect OOD samples~\cite{amodei2016concrete,boult2019learning}.
+For example, a natural language understanding (NLU) component in a functional dialogue system is typically developed using a limited training set that encompasses a finite number of intents.
+However, when deployed, the NLU component may be exposed to an endless variety of user inputs, some of which may include out-of-distribution intents not supported by the training.
+A reliable and trustworthy NLP model should not only obtain high performance on samples from seen distributions, i.e., In-distribution (ID) samples, but also accurately detect OOD samples~\citep{amodei2016concrete}.
 For instance, when building task-oriented dialogue systems, it is hard, if not impossible, to cover all possible user intents in the training stage.
-It is critical for a practical system to detect these OOD intents or classes in the testing phase so that they can be properly handled \cite{zhan2021out}.
+It is critical for a practical system to detect these OOD intents or classes in the testing phase so that they can be properly handled \citep{zhan2021out}.

 However, existing flourishes of neural-based NLP models are built upon the \textit{closed-world assumption}, i.e., the training and testing data are sampled from the same distribution \citep{vapnik1991principles}.
-This assumption is often violated in practice, where deployed models are generally confronting an \textit{open-world}, i.e., some testing data may come from OOD distributions that are not seen in training \cite{bendale2015towards,fei2016breaking}.
+This assumption is often violated in practice, where deployed models are generally confronting an \textit{open-world}, i.e., some testing data may come from OOD distributions that are not seen in training \citep{bendale2015towards,fei2016breaking}.
+It is also worth noting that although large language models (LLMs) have exhibited superior performance in various tasks by training on an enormous set of texts, the knowledge exhibited in these training texts is limited to a certain cut-off date.
+OOD detection is still an important task for these LLMs since the world is constantly involving.
+New tasks may be developed after the knowledge cut-off date.